tdchien88/tdchien88.github.c/docs/about.md

 ---

 # About me

 Hi, this is Chien.
-I'm a java full stack engineer.
+I'm a full stack engineer.

-I'm living in :jp: and love to eat :ramen:.
+I'm living in Japan and love to eat ramen.

 ## Skill
 JAVA, C#, jQuery, Angularjs

+## Language
+English, 日本語, Tiếng Việt

 ## Contact
-:email: <a class="u-email link-gray-dark " href="tdchien88@gmail.com">tdchien88@gmail.com</a>
+Email: <a class="u-email link-gray-dark " href="tdchien88@gmail.com">tdchien88@gmail.com</a>